Igalia/wpewebkit.org/about/faq.md

 The WPE project currently does not have an official list of the Web features it supports.
 It might provide one in the future, but for the time being, we recommend users check for specific features by testing WPE through the Cog browser.

 ## What's the status regarding WebRTC?

 As of March 2022 the facts are:

 1. [WPEWebKit upstream has support for WebRTC](https://blogs.gnome.org/tsaunier/2018/07/31/webkitgtk-and-wpe-gains-webrtc-support-back/), by relying on [LibWebRTC](https://webrtc.googlesource.com/src/).
 2. LibWebRTC is bundled as third-party library in WebKit's upstream repository.
-3. The LibWebRTC backend doesn't support hardware-accelerated encoders and decoders.
+3. The LibWebRTC backend supports hardware-acceleration only for decoding.
+Encoding is supported only via software encoders.
 4. LibWebRTC bundles [BoringSSL](https://boringssl.googlesource.com/boringssl/), which is a fork of OpenSSL started while OpenSSL was still under the dual OpenSSL and SSLeay licences.